 “Education is the key to everything.
 Being more aware of yourself and the things around you.”

-Harley is a Noongar Minang man from Albany, the youngest of seven.
-His oldest brother Alwin died of stomach cancer.
+Harley is a Noongar Menang man from Albany, the youngest of seven.
+His oldest brother Alwyn died of stomach cancer.

-In early 2019 Alwin’s symptoms came on suddenly.
+In 2018 Alwyn’s symptoms came on suddenly.
 He had a tightness and pain in his belly, and he then started to lose weight.
 He didn’t see a doctor straight away, unfortunately.
 It was difficult to watch for Harley as Alwin had always been physically fit, he was a footballer and a boxer.
 He was the strongest man in their family.

 “We all see changes in our bodies over periods of time.
 Illness in Aboriginal communities is certainly something we carry with ease, in a way that we shouldn’t.
 We seem to carry pain, thinking this is how it is.
 It’s not until you get older that you realise you’ve got to get this thing sorted out.
 The resilience of youth can take away our willingness to get checked.
 When pain persists, get it sorted.’